NEOM Visitor FAQ: What's Open, How to Get There, and What to Expect in 2026

 Q: Can tourists actually visit NEOM?

-Q: Do I need a visa?
+Q: Do you need a visa?

 A: Yes.
 Saudi Arabia offers an eVisa for tourists from 49+ countries (including US, EU, UK, Australia) at visa.visitsaudi.com.
 Cost: ~$120 (480 SAR) including insurance.
 Processing: usually 24-48 hours.
-Indian citizens also eligible for eVisa.
+Indian citizens are also eligible for the eVisa.

-Q: How do I get there?
+Q: How do you get there?

 A: Fly to NEOM Bay Airport (NUM) from Jeddah (1.5 hours) or Riyadh (2 hours).
 Alternatively, fly to Tabuk (TUU) and drive 2-3 hours.
 There's no international airport at NEOM yet.